 Will Hatton has been an adventurer and entrepreneur for 10 years.
 He is passionate about real adventures; freezing peaks and steaming jungles, crashing waves and raging rivers; if it gets his heart pumping and his blood racing, he is down.
 The goal of The Broke Backpacker is to show budding adventurers how to ditch their desks, hit the road and discover the intoxicating levels of freedom that can only be found while traveling the world.
 Will believes that travel is the ultimate learning experience and that when you are out of your comfort zone, this is when you learn the most.

 What a website!
-That’s all I can say… have fun reading Will’s post on the very best ways to find flights in 2019.
+That’s all I can say… have fun reading Will’s post on the very best ways to find flights.

 This website is all about the travels of a family of four from Belgium.
 They say that the world is out there to discover and they can’t wait to see as much of it as possible.
 They want to discover all the magic that’s out there and then to share it with you.